johnsosc/626finalproj/README.md

 49:Brooklyn-Clinton Hill|262:Manhattan-Yorkville East
 92:Queens-Flushing|113:Manhattan-Greenwich Village North

+The map below represents the list above.
+The plots represent 75% of overall data.
-Upon mapping the yellow and green list above, you can clearly see in this sample that the range of the green taxi is a lot wider than the yellow taxi.
+It is evident that the range of the green taxi is a lot wider than the yellow taxi.
-Yellow taxi service appears to be a predominantly manhattan based service, while the green taxi has further range in other buroughs.
+Yellow taxi service appears to be a predominantly Manhattan based service, while the green taxi has further range in other buroughs.

 ![Image of graph](https://github.com/johnsosc/626finalproj/blob/main/Images/TopTrips.png)